johnewart/dapr-proposals/proposal-repository.md

+## Proposal: Centralized proposal repository

 ### What does this propose?

-This proposal suggests that we create and maintain a repository specifically for proposals related to Dapr (ie github.com/dapr/proposals) This follows the model that a number of other projects use in order to keep proposals and their lifecycle separate from the day-to-day issues and pull requests that the project, and its related repositories, see.
+This proposal suggests that we create and maintain a repository specifically for proposals related to Dapr (ie github.com/dapr/proposals) This follows the model that a number of other projects use in order to keep proposals and their lifecycle separate from the day-to-day issues and pull requests that the project, and its related repositories, etc.

 ### Why should we do this?